epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 The `ibek-support` submodule is used to share information about how to build and use support modules.
 It contains three kinds of files:

 1. install.sh - These are used to fetch and build support modules.
 They are run from the Dockerfile as described above.
-2. IBEK support module `definitions`: These are used to help IOCs build their iocShell boot scripts and EPICS Database from YAML descriptions.
+2. IBEK support YAML: These are used to help IOCs build their iocShell boot scripts and EPICS Database from YAML descriptions.
+These are the files that contribute to the schema used when making an ioc.yaml instance file for this Generic IOC.
 3. PVI definitions: These are used to add structure to the set of PV's a device exposes.
 This structure allows us to auto-generate engineering screens for the device.
 See <https://github.com/epics-containers/pvi>.

 `ibek-support` is curated for security reasons, therefore we need to work with a fork of it so we can add our own recipe for lakeshore340.
 If you make changes